• Access

 Top Panel Flip Cricut Design Space

-Step 3: Overlap both stars and then align them – center horizontal – to perfection.
+Step 3: Overlap both stars and then align them horizontally.

-Step 4: Select the already aligned and overlapped stars and click on weld to make a new shape.
-The weld option is located at the bottom of the layer panel.
-It’s on the left side of attach.
+Step 4: Select the already aligned and overlapped stars and click on “Weld” to make a new shape.
+The “Weld” option is located at the bottom of the layer’s panel.

-Select the welded stars and score line and center align and attach them.
+Select the welded stars and score line, center align, and attach them.

 Experiment with other Shapes + Patterns